kdoore/CS2335-Gitbook/state_controlled_ui-text.md

 ###Canvas and Event System
 When we add a UI Text element to our scene, it also creates a *Canvas GameObject* and an *EventSystem GameObject* in the scene.
 We won't use the EventSystem object in this phase of the project, but it's important to realize this is required for any user-interaction with UI elements, when copying UI elements between scenes, always make sure the new scene has an EventSystem GameObject in the Hierarchy - this is a difficult error to debug.
 The Canvas object is the container for any UI-Text objects in our scene, and our Text object's transform object is defined relative to the canvas since the Text is a child of Canvas in the Hierarchy panel.
 Adding additional UI elements to the scene does cause additional Canvas or EventSystem gameObjects to be added to the scene.

-For this project, let's attach the NumberGame.cs script file to the canvas object (instead of the text or main camera game objects) since we'll be controlling several Text-UI objects which are all contained in the canvas game object from the script, this isn't necessary but it is logical that we'll want to attach scripts to objects we're controlling.
+For this project, let's attach the NumberGame.cs script file to the canvas object (or attach to the main-camera Game Object) since we'll be controlling several Text-UI objects which are all contained in the canvas game object from the script, this isn't necessary but it is logical that we'll want to attach scripts to objects we're controlling.

 ###Code for UI-Text Integration